Former PhD student

 You can check out my thesis, Diagnostics of Solar Tornado-like Prominences, here.

-My work during this PhD has been focussed on solar astronomy, specifically solar prominences.
-I mostly use spectroscopic techniques to study ultraviolet/extreme-ultraviolet observations of these structures, however recently I've been using radiative transfer codes to model certain parameters of prominences.
+My work during the PhD was focussed on solar astronomy, specifically solar prominences.
+I mostly used spectroscopic techniques to study ultraviolet/extreme-ultraviolet observations of these structures, as well as using radiative transfer codes to model certain parameters of prominences.

 I spent four months of my PhD in Paris working at the Observatoire de Paris in Meudon.
 During that time I worked on analysing IRIS observations of tornado-like prominences.
 The great thing about doing a PhD is getting to travel all over the place.
 It's pretty awesome.